ajahi/chimpvine/README.md

 -> Login using credentials given.<br>
 -> 'Index.php' will only appear if your credentials is correct otherwise it will redirect to 'login.php'<br>
 -> amit@company.com has permission of super_admin who can view roles but cannot view permissions.<br>
+->to change permssion we must change values in table "perm_role" . <br>

--> In index page Role, Permission List is given with provision for edit and deleting Roles.
+-> In index page Role, Permission List is given with provision for edit and deleting Roles.<br>
--> Logout will log you out.<br>
+-> Logout will log you out.